fareedfauzi/Gepetto/README.md

 1. **Rename function (code context)**: Suggests a better function name based on how the code works.
 Great for general or clean functions.

-2. **Rename function (malware context**): Suggests a new name with a malware analysis lens.
+2. : Suggests a new name with a malware analysis lens.
 Useful when looking at suspicious or malicious functions.

 3. **Explain this malicious code**: Gives a plain-text explanation of what a function does (from a malware perspective).
 The output goes to the log window while no comments added to the code.